docs/tools/ — Tool profiles

 Invocation & planning profile

-Tool Entry command Planning layer Plan-mode flag?
-Setup turn?
+Tool Entry command Planning layer Setup turn?

-pure (no prefix) Claude native plan-mode yes no
+pure (no prefix) Claude native plan-mode no

-bmad /bmad-quick-dev BMad-Method phases no no
+bmad /bmad-quick-dev BMad-Method phases no

-claudekit /ck:cook --auto ck-plan skill no no
+claudekit /ck:plan/ck:cook --auto ck-plan skill no

-compound /compound-engineering:lfg /ce:plan phase (step 2 of 6) no no
+compound /compound-engineering:lfg /ce:plan phase (step 2 of 6) no

 Per-task winners